Address Standardization | What It Is & How to Do It

 - Standardization for project managers and database administrators

-Once standardized, an address will be complete, including the addition of any missing city, state, or Postal Code information.
-All the individual address components will be formatted with USPS-approved spelling and abbreviations in the approved USPS address format or the applicable international address format.
+Once standardized and validated, the address will be complete, including the addition of any missing city, state, or Postal Code information.
+All the individual address components will be formatted with USPS-approved spelling and street abbreviations in the approved USPS address format or the applicable international address format.

-Remember, we first standardize an address and then verify it.
-We have demonstrated this in the following table.
+Remember, we first normalize an address and then verify it.
+We've demonstrated this in the following table.

 Street address as typed by an individual